dotnet/maui/.github/CONTRIBUTING.md

 2. **Benchmark your change**: If you're making a performance-related change, please include benchmarks in your pull request.
 This will help us understand the impact of your change, and will help us avoid performance regressions in the future.

 Provide before & after numbers using BenchmarkDotNet where possible.
-See ourexisting [BenchmarkDotNet project](../src/Core/tests/Benchmarks/) for examples.
+See our existing [BenchmarkDotNet project](../src/Core/tests/Benchmarks/) for examples.

 If a BenchmarkDotNet test case is not possible, share before & after profiling information from Visual Studio, `dotnet-trace`, etc. Keep in mind that sampling profilers can be inaccurate, so someone from the .NET MAUI team may need to reproduce your results before merging your change.